Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors

-\textbf{A growing body of evidence suggests the possibility of an intimate connection between electronic nematic phases \cite{Fradkin_2010} and high-temperature superconductivity.
-At the moment it is unclear whether nematicity is an epi-phenomenon, or if there is a more fundamental causal relationship between nematic fluctuations and superconductivity.
-From an empirical perspective, strongly anisotropic electronic phases are found in the underdoped regime of both cuprate \cite{Ando_2002, Aharon_2003, Hinkov_2008, Daou_2010, Steve_RMP} and Fe-based \cite{Ian_review, Fernandes_review} high-temperature superconductors.
-For underdoped Fe-based systems, recent measurements of the elastoresisistance \cite{JH_2012,HH_2013,HH_2014} and elastic moduli \cite{Yoshizawa_2012,Boehmer_2014} for the representative electron-doped system Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ reveal a divergence of the electronic nematic susceptibility upon approach to the tetragonal-to-orthorhombic structural phase transition, definitively establishing that the phase transition is driven by electronic correlation.
+A growing body of evidence suggests the possibility of an intimate connection between electronic nematic phases \cite{Fradkin_2010} and high-temperature superconductivity.
+However, it is currently unclear to what extent there is any causal relationship between nematic fluctuations and superconductivity.
+Strongly anisotropic electronic phases have been found in the underdoped regime of both cuprate \cite{Ando_2002, Aharon_2003, Hinkov_2008, Daou_2010, Steve_RMP} and Fe-based \cite{Chuang_2010, Chu_2010, Tanatar_2010, Dusza_2011, Yi_2011, Lu_2014} high-temperature superconductors.
+For underdoped Fe-based systems, recent measurements of the elastoresisistance \cite{JH_2012,HH_2013,HH_2014}, Raman spectroscopy\cite{Gallais_2013,Blumberg_2016,Hackl_2016}, and elastic moduli \cite{Yoshizawa_2012,Boehmer_2014} for the representative electron-doped system Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ reveal a divergence of the electronic nematic susceptibility upon approach to the tetragonal-to-orthorhombic structural phase transition, definitively establishing that the phase transition is driven by electronic correlation.
 For the cuprates, recent x-ray diffraction \cite{Chang_2012,Ghiringhelli_2012, Blackburn_2013, Tranquada_1995} and NMR \cite{Wu_2011} measurements have revealed evidence for short-range charge density wave order in ``underdoped'' crystals.
 Although details of the charge ordered state(s) are still being established, these initial observations have at least motivated discussion of a possible ``vestigial'' nematic order \cite{Nie_2014}.
-Perhaps significantly, in the phase diagrams of both families of compounds, optimal doping is located close to putative quantum critical points \cite{Kivelson_1998, Ramshaw_2014, Analytis_2014} which potentially have a nematic character \cite{JH_2012,Nie_2014,Fujita_2014a}}.
+Perhaps significantly, in the phase diagrams of both families of compounds, optimal doping is located close to putative quantum critical points \cite{Kivelson_1998, Ramshaw_2014, Analytis_2014} which potentially have a nematic character \cite{JH_2012,Nie_2014,Fujita_2014a}.